world-class/REPL/modules/level_4/discrete_mathematics/README.md

 - TrevTutor.com:
   - [Set theory, Logic, Counting, Proof techniques, relations and functions, number theory & formal language, with exams & solutions](https://trevtutor.com/discretemath/discretemath1/).
   - [Counting & probability, generating functions & recurrence relations, graph theory, with exams & solutions](https://trevtutor.com/discretemath/discrete-math-2/).

+## Complementary learning

+- [Saylor Academy](https://learn.saylor.org/course/index.php?categoryid=13) - _"Explore the real-world applications of mathematics through algebra, calculus, statistics, and geometry.
+You can earn a free certificate of completion for any of these online Mathematics courses, or use many of them to earn credit in leading college programs."_

 ## Essential reading